Bylaws

 Section 1.
 General

 Section 2.
-Dean of the Graduate School Of Biomedical Sciences
+Dean of the Graduate School of Biomedical Sciences

 The graduate school dean shall be the chief executive and administrator of the graduate programs at the GSBS and shall chair all meetings of the graduate faculty council.
-The graduate dean is appointed by the president of The UT Health San
+The graduate dean is appointed by the Senior Executive Vice President Health Affairs and Health System (SEVPHAHS) of The UT San Antonio Health Science Center.
+During the absence of the Dean, the Associate Dean will serve in his/her place.

 Article 3.
 Purposes and Responsibilities of the Graduate Faculty Council